Bear Canyon Lake

 Getting There

-1. Park in the upper lots; use the main trail to reach the shoreline.
+1. Park in established areas and use the main trail to reach the shoreline.

 If the lots are full, do not create new parking or roadside camps - keep the corridor clean.